World Tag Team Championship (WWE, 1971–2010): History

+Origins

 When the World Wide Wrestling Federation (WWWF) formed in 1963, their first tag team championship was the WWWF United States Tag Team Championship, which was originally an NWA championship established in 1958 and used by the WWWF's predecessor, Capitol Wrestling Corporation.
-After then-WWWF World Heavyweight Champion Bruno Sammartino and his tag team partner Spiros Arion won the titles in 1967, the U.S. Tag Team Championship was abandoned and deactivated due to Sammartino being the world champion.
+After then-WWWF World Heavyweight Champion Bruno Sammartino and his tag team partner Spiros Arion won the titles in 1967, the WWWF United States Tag Team Championship was abandoned and deactivated due to Sammartino being the world champion.
 Two years later, The Rising Suns (Toru Tanaka and Mitsu Arakawa) arrived in the WWWF with the WWWF International Tag Team Championship, which they claimed to have won in a tournament in Tokyo in June of that year.
 This became the WWWF's tag team title until 1971 when The Rising Suns left the WWWF and took the titles with them.

-The WWWF then established their own original world tag team championship, the "WWWF World Tag Team Championship" in 1971.
+The WWWF then established their own original world tag team championship, the WWWF World Tag Team Championship in 1971.
 Following the title's introduction, Luke Graham and Tarzan Tyler became the inaugural champions on June 3.
 In 1979, the title became known as the "WWF Tag Team Championship" when the promotion was renamed World Wrestling Federation (WWF).
-It was subsequently renamed "WWF World Tag Team Championship" in 1983, but was often referred to as the "WWF Tag Team Championship" for short.
+It was subsequently renamed WWF World Tag Team Championship in 1983, but was often referred to as the WWF Tag Team Championship for short.

-In March 2001, the WWF purchased World Championship Wrestling (WCW) and its championships were now also defended on WWF programming.
-Soon after, "The Invasion" took place in which the WCW/ECW Alliance was ultimately dismantled.
-At the 2001 Survivor Series pay-per-view, the title was unified with the WCW Tag Team Championship in a steel cage match.
-Then-WCW Tag Team Champions, the Dudley Boyz, defeated then-WWF Tag Team Champions, the Hardy Boyz, and were named the last WCW Tag Team Champions, as that title was deactivated, while becoming the new WWF Tag Team Champions.
+In March 2001, the WWF purchased the selected assets of rival promotion World Championship Wrestling (WCW) from AOL Time Warner and its championships were now also defended on WWF programming.
+Soon after, The Invasion took place in which the WCW/ECW Alliance was ultimately dismantled.
+The title was temporarily unified for the first time at SummerSlam when WCW Tag Team Champions Kane and The Undertaker defeated WWF Tag Team Champions Chris Kanyon and Diamond Dallas Page in a title-for-title steel cage match.
+Both titles remained independently active during this reign.
+At Survivor Series, the title was unified again with the WCW Tag Team Championship in another title-for-title steel cage match when WCW Tag Team Champions The Dudley Boyz defeated WWF Tag Team Champions The Hardy Boyz.
+This time, the WCW Tag Team Championship was deactivated with The Dudley Boyz recognized as the final champions and they reigned as the new WWF Tag Team Champions.